telerik/kendo-ui-builder/docs/getting-started/design-time.md

 1. (Optional) By default, the automatic creation of data sources is activated.
 To set it to manual, uncheck the **Auto-create Data Sources** checkbox.
 1. Set the authentication type of the user roles by selecting an option from the **Authentication Type** drop-down list.
 1. Click **Add Data Provider** to close the **Add Data Provider** dialog box.
 As a result, the **App Design** page displays the card for your new data provider with its defined properties.

+if you do nnot select the default auto create data source, youhave ti set it manually, do not support the setting of relations betwen the data sources when you add them manually. after the geeration each data source is mapped to each Kendo UI data source in angJS, in ang mapped to the ds that are provided by the Builder plus the respective crud operations, error handling, etc.

 // screen